-You can opt out of the 'Do it for me' profile at any time and switch to the 'Help me do it' profile if you want to choose a different MAP fund, or target a different profile at retirement or select your own investments.
-We will automatically switch your investments between funds as you get closer to your target retirement age.
+You can opt out of the 'Do it for me' profile at any time and switch to the 'Help me do it' profile if you want to target a different profile at retirement or select your own investments.

+We will automatically switch your investments between funds as you get closer to your Target Retirement Age.
 Movement between the funds happens gradually on a monthly basis and is spread out over a period of time.